ur-whitelab/nmrdata/README.md

 ### Output Lables

-To get extract labels ordered by PDB and residue:
+To extract labels ordered by PDB and residue:

 ```sh
 nmrdata write-peak-labels test-structure-shift-data.tfrecord  test-structure-shift-record-info.txt labels.txt
 ```

 ## Making New Data

+See commands `parse-shiftml`, `parse-metabolites`, `parse-shiftx` which are parsers for various databases.

 ### From RefDB Files